Is Adhd On The Autism Spectrum

 Professional Insights

-Experts in the field of neurodevelopmental disorders emphasize the need for a comprehensive and multidisciplinary approach to diagnosis and treatment.
+Experts in the field of neurodevelopmental disorders underline the need for a comprehensive and multidisciplinary approach to diagnosis and treatment.
 This approach involves gathering information from multiple sources, including parents, teachers, and clinicians, and using a combination of diagnostic tools and assessments.
 It also requires considering the individual's developmental history, current functioning, and specific needs.

 Impact of Dual Diagnosis